Phog Allen: Early life

 Allen was born in the town of Jamesport, Missouri.
 His father, William Allen, was among the 30 people who originally incorporated Jameson, Missouri in 1879 and the doctor who delivered Allen lived in James.
 However, he had strong ties to Jamesport where he was town clerk, collector, and constable.
 His family later moved to Independence, Missouri.

+James Naismith, the man who created basketball, coached Allen from 1905 to 1907 at the University of Kansas in Lawrence.
+Allen spent his last two years on school (1907–09) as the team's coach.
+Naismith inspired Phog Allen to pursue a medical degree as well.
+After two years of coaching, Allen took a three-year break to complete his degree at Kansas City's Central College of Osteopathy (now Kansas City University College of Osteopathic Medicine).
+After graduating from medical school, Allen integrated numerous concepts of healthy eating, efficient exercise regimens, and proper body alignment into his coaching.
+A section on sports medicine was included in his book, My Basket-Ball Bible.
+Among the many elite athletes he treated at his downtown office at 13 E. 8th St. was Mickey Mantle.

-Playing and coaching career
+Playing career

-Allen coached at William Chrisman High School (then known as Independence High School) in Independence, Missouri, the University of Kansas, Baker University, Haskell Institute, and Warrensburg Teachers College in Warrensburg, Missouri.

 Allen began classes at the University of Kansas in 1904, where he lettered three years in basketball under James Naismith's coaching, and two years in baseball.
+Unlike his time as a coach, the Jayhawks struggled on the court.
+In his three seasons as a player, the team only had one winning season.
+He was a player for the team for the Jayhawks' first games in their rivalries against Kansas State and Missouri.
 In 1905 he also played for the Kansas City Athletic Club.

-At Kansas he was a member of Phi Kappa Psi Fraternity.
+Coaching career

+Basketball

+Allen coached at William Chrisman High School (then known as Independence High School) in Independence, Missouri, the University of Kansas, Baker University, Haskell Institute, and Warrensburg Teachers College in Warrensburg, Missouri.

 Allen launched his coaching career at his alma mater in 1907, but took a hiatus after graduating in 1909 to study osteopathic medicine at Central College of Osteopathy in Kansas City, Missouri.
 Known as “Doc” to his players and students, he was reputed to be a colorful figure on the University of Kansas campus, coaching all sports and becoming known for his osteopathic manipulation techniques for ailing athletes.

 Allen was a legend in the field of treatment of athletic injuries and benefited a long list of high-profile performers.
 He also had a successful private osteopathic practice, and many he treated, the famous and otherwise, contended he had a "magic touch" for such ailments as bad backs, knees and ankles.
 He said he applied the same treatments to "civilians" as he did to his athletes.

 His forceful, yet reasonable, disposition helped him become the driving force behind the acceptance of basketball as an official Olympic sport at the 1936 Summer Olympic Games.
 Allen later worked as an assistant coach in the 1952 Summer Olympics, helping to lead the United States to the gold medal in Helsinki, Finland.